Last

 "rabbi's" lead.
 The vigorously anti-Zionistic Naturei

-'The Eda Charedit is
+in JC, 'The Eda

-sexual matters.'
+transgressions in sexual matters.'

 It is a great tragedy that Islam has foolishly and cruelly

-mistaught its young women that what has long before been designed to
+mistaught its young women that what has long before been designed to enhance lust is somehow instead a

-somehow instead a remedy for it, and it is a significant root of hidden
+remedy for it, and it is a significant root of hidden vice and abuse in

-vice and abuse in Muslim societies.
+Muslim societies.

 But the most shocking aspect of Islam's focus on